bookdash/bookdash-books/a-fish-and-a-gift/en/index.md

 ![Papa waves to the fishermen, who prepare to go to sea.](images/3.jpg)

 The fishermen watch the sun rise.
 They check their nets.
 They check their oars.
 They listen to the wind.
 They drag their boats down to the water.
-Yusuf ’s grandfather, Oupa Salie was a treknet fisherman.
+Yusuf’s grandfather, Oupa Salie was a treknet fisherman.
 Before him his father, Oupagrootjie Ridwaan, knew the sea too.

 ![Papa heads out to sea with the other fishermen.](images/4.jpg)